renesas/re-driver-package/README.md

 # Product Features
-Software Development Kit (CMSIS Driver Package) is a driver package that can be used to increase development efficiency.
+Software Development Kit (CMSIS Driver Package) for RE family is a driver package that can be used to increase development efficiency.
 The package includes startup code and drivers for the peripheral functions so users can start system development immediately.
 In this package, ARM® CMSIS compliant API driver software and Renesas driver software are provided.

 # Taerget Devices
 RE01 1500KB group,  RE01 256KB group